§3097.3. Secretary of Conservation and Energy; powers and duties

 shall provide that groundwater needed for human consumption shall have the highest

 priority.
-If the commissioner declares a groundwater emergency, he shall define the
+If the secretary declares a groundwater emergency, he shall define the geographical

-geographical extent of the area included in the emergency by rule or order, may retain
+extent of the area included in the emergency by rule or order, may retain personnel or let

-personnel or let contracts as necessary with persons who shall operate under his direction to
+contracts as necessary with persons who shall operate under his direction to abate the

-abate the emergency conditions, and may fix the allowable production, spacing, and depth
+emergency conditions, and may fix the allowable production, spacing, and depth for wells

-for wells within the area in such a way that the combined production of groundwater will not
+within the area in such a way that the combined production of groundwater will not have

 (9) Authorize the temporary use of drought relief wells for agricultural use in times